 Little Stars and Inspire Dance Academies

 Little Stars and Inspire Dance Academies have three dance studios at the Community Recreation Center (CRC) and one at the Meineke Recreation Center (MRC).
 All dance studios feature sprung wood floors, mirrors and ballet barres.
-There is a second floor student changing/study area at CRC.

 Classes include ballet, jazz, tap, pointe, modern, lyrical and hip hop.